Bobidium/GroupTheory/3. Quotient Groups/Composition Series and the Hölder Program.md

 >[!d] Simple Groups
 >A group $G$ is *simple* if $|G| > 1$ and the only normal subgroups of $G$ are $\{e\}$ and $G$.

 In other words, a simple group has no proper normal subgroups other than the trivial group.
+In the contrary to Abelian Groups, we have

 ### Jordan-Hölder Theorem and the Hölder Program